apache/openjpa/openjpa-integration/osgi-itests/readme.txt

 2) Install the bundlized HelloJPA example:

    a) osgi:install file:///<m2_repo>/org/apache/openjpa/openjpa-integration-osgi-itests/2.0.0-SNAPSHOT/openjpa-integration-osgi-itests-2.0.0-SNAPSHOT.jar
+   b) osgi:start <bundle id for geronimo-jpa_2.0_spec>
+   c) osgi:start <bundle id for openjpa-osgi>
-   b) osgi:start <bundle id for openjpa-integration-osgi-itests>
+   d) osgi:start <bundle id for openjpa-integration-osgi-itests>

-Note:  At this point the start should fail with a message like:
+Note:  At this point the start should fail with one of the following messages:

+   a) If you are not using a level of OpenJPA and the Geronimo Spec that
+      supports resolving providers in an OSGi environment -

     Bundle start
     org.osgi.framework.BundleException: Activator start error in bundle
     org.apache.openjpa.openjpa-integration-osgi-itests [45].